benbalter/benbalter.github.com/_posts/2014-08-03-why-isnt-all-government-software-open-source.md

 #### The demand for "enterprise" solutions

 There's a good deal of FUD — fear, uncertainty, and doubt — in government CIO shops that open source is less secure, buggy, or more costly, and that you'll be in for a lifetime of pain if you don't invest in a real "enterprise solution".
 For one, if an agency writes a check to a software vendor, they know what they're getting.
-The contract spells out features, upgrade schedules, and allocates liability in the event that something goes wrong.
+The contract spells out features, upgrade schedules, and allocates liability if something goes wrong.
 More importantly, the vendor provides a phone number that the agency can call if they need help.
 "Post in the support forums and someone will reply" can be a scary proposition for a CIO.

 #### There are fewer suits behind open source